AutoChengh/evasive-acceleration/README.md

 - `Pillow`

 ### Optional Acceleration
-We highly recommend installing `numba`.
-If `numba` is installed, some core computations will be significantly accelerated.
+Installing `numba` is strongly recommended for faster computation.
 The code will still run without it, but execution speed will be reduced.

 ### Quick Install
 You can install all required and recommended libraries via pip: